Bashir declares year-long state of emergency across Sudan - Journal du Cameroun

 Sudanese President Omar al-Bashir declared a nationwide state of emergency on Friday and dissolved the government, in an effort to quell weeks of demonstrations that have rocked his iron-fisted rule of three decades.

-“I announce imposing a state of emergency across the country for one year,” Bashir said in a televised address to the nation.
+“I announce imposing a state of emergency across the country for one year,” Bashir said in a televised address to the nation from the presidential palace in Khartoum.

 “I announce dissolving the government at the federal level and at the provincial levels,” he added.